 Close your eyes and picture yourself swinging in a hammock.
 A tropical breeze through your hair, warm, white sand underfoot, cocktail in hand.... no, stop.
 This is a different kind of hammock-ing (yes, that's a word we made up).
 Have you ever camped in a hammock?
 We're talking the top of a mountain, expedition-style, hot tea in hand hammock experience.
 Proper adventure.

 Many campers are turning to hammocks as an alternative to a tent.
 It's easy to see why.
-Camping hammocks are generally lighter, quicker to set up and keeps you off the hard, damp ground.
+Camping hammocks are generally lighter, quicker to set up and keep you off the hard, damp ground.
 It's a nice middle ground between using a bivvy bag and a tent.

 It's not simply a case of picking the nicest stripy one out there, however.
 Camping hammocks are a different ball game and some technical know-how is required.
 Choose the wrong set-up and you could be in for an uncomfortable and chilly night.
 Luckily we've done the work for you, so read on for the low down (or should that be high up?) on the best camping hammocks.